 Records Management Glossary

-This glossary provides definitions for records management terms used in the B.C. government and is part of the Recorded Information Management (RIM) manual.
+This glossary provides definitions for records management terms used in the B.C. government and is part of the Records and Information Management (RIM) manual.
 Most recent update: April 12, 2021.

 See also Usability

 Accession: A body of records registered as a unit (and given an accession number) for the purposes of administrative control.
 This includes physical identification and control of transfer, storage, retrieval, and disposition.
 Accessions typically cover records maintained in a records storage facility contracted by government.

 Accession number: A six-digit number identifying a group of records storage boxes (or other records storage containers) to be transferred to records storage facilities contracted by government.
 Government Records Service (GRS) issues and tracks the numbers, which are used to label, transfer, store, retrieve, and dispose of records.